For years I was the dependable one.

 How to stay visible and credible while you transition.

-Most people try to figure it out alone, piecing together advice from blogs and job boards, hoping they won’t say the wrong thing in an interview.
+Most people try to piece this together from random blogs and advice, hoping they do not say the wrong thing.

 The world tells you to wait for proof.